achesco/popuper/README.md

 		open: 'span.show-popup',
 		close: container.find('.icon-close'),
 		onShow: function () {
-			// do some useful stuff here
+			// do some useful stuff here,
+			// positioning for example
 		},
 		onHide: function () {
 			// do some unuseful stuff here